srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     For example: **AZ-220-DPS-CAH191216**

-1. On the _IoT Hub Device Provisioning Service_ blade, ensure that the Azure **Subscription** that you intend to use for this course is selected.
+1. Under **Subscription**, ensure that the subscription you are using for this course is selected.

 1. Under **Resource Group**, open the **Select existing** dropdown, and then click **AZ-220-RG**